ccoenraets/force-server/README.md

 # force-server

 force-server is a simple development server for Force.com.
-It provides two key features:
+It provides two main features:

-- **Proxy Server**: allows you to avoid cross domain policy issues when making REST API calls to Salesforce
+- **A Proxy Server**: allows you to avoid cross domain policy issues when making REST API calls to Salesforce
-- **Local Web Server**: allows you to avoid cross domain policy issues when loading application resources using XMLHTTPRequest (templates, etc.)
+- **A Local Web Server**: allows you to avoid cross domain policy issues when loading application resources using XMLHTTPRequest (templates, etc.)

 There are different options to use force-server: